 Two university entrance awards of \$1,000 are open to employees and dependents of members of Co-op Atlantic.
-These are four-year renewable scholarships.
+This is a four year renewable scholarship.
 Selection criteria include academic performance, demonstrated leadership ability, and interest in co-operation and co-operatives.
-The application deadline is June 23.
+The deadline is June 23. www.co-opsonline.com/english/at_work/scholarships_mcewen.htm